richsoni/www-richsoni.com/_songs/ill-tend-to-your-soul.md

 Brother I want you to know

 If a crow is at your window
-Ill be sittin' by your bed
+I'll be sittin' by your bed
 Forget that crow upon your window
 Focus on my singing instead

 Don't you worry about nobody
-Ill keep everything in control
+I'll keep everything in control
 While there tending to your body
-Ill tend to your soul
+I'll tend to your soul

 When your days are getting numbered
 When your weary to your toe